 10. Go hiking

-Hiking trails in Austria are well marked, and there are even mountain huts along each to provide shelter.
-With almost 30% of the country’s natural landscape marked as protected, it’s easy to see why hiking is such a foundational part of the culture.
+Hiking trails in Austria are well-marked, and there are even mountain huts along many trails to provide shelter.
+With almost 30% of the country’s natural landscape marked as protected, it’s easy to see why hiking is such a foundational part of the culture here.
 Pack a lunch, hit the trails, and enjoy all that the country has to offer!
-The Pinzgauer Spaziergang route in Zell am See-Kaprun is one of the best hikes you can do, covering 10.5 miles (17 kilometers) from Saalbach to Schmittenhöhe’s peak.
-If you’re looking for a more serious trek, take the 175-mile (280 kilometers) Eagle Walk from St. Johann to St. Anton am Arlberg.
+The Pinzgauer Spaziergang route in Zell am See is one of the best hikes you can do, covering 17 kilometers (10.5 miles) from Saalbach to Schmittenhöhe’s peak.
+If you’re looking for a more serious trek, try the 280-kilometer (175-mile) Eagle Walk from St. Johann to St. Anton am Arlberg.

 11. Visit Graz’s Old Town

 This UNESCO World Heritage Site boasts over 1,000 buildings, many of which date back to the Middle Ages.
 It’s a picturesque area worth exploring, especially if you love history and architecture.
 There are street cafes, art galleries, and lots of shopping opportunities here as well.
 If you want a guided tour of the area, they start at around 20 EUR.
 While Graz is the second-largest city in Austria, it sees far fewer tourists than Vienna.